History Department (HIS)

 Knowing the Oceans: A History of Human Understanding of the Ocean Environment

 This course explores historical attempts to access and understand the two thirds of our planet often ignored by land-focused histories.
 The course follows a roughly chronological path, delving into a variety of different - and changing - ways of knowing, including religious, experiential, and scientific, and it examines the various people and groups whose interests led them to and beneath the sea, as well as the various individuals and organizations whose patronage provided the means to access it.
 Along the way, the course considers these investigators' complicated relationships with technology, which allowed, controlled, and shaped access to and understanding of the oceans.
 The goal is a more complex understanding of the place of the three-dimensional, global ocean in global scientific, technological, cultural, and environmental history.
-Credits generated in this course apply as electives in the major or minor.
 Offered Occasionally.

 HIS/ARC 372 Cr.3